Scholarships and Financial Aid

-Federal Direct Loans may be a possible funding source in covering the expenses associated with study abroad trips.
+Alternative/Private Loans may be a possible funding source in covering the expenses associated with study abroad trips.
 For student who have served, some VA benefits might be applicable.
-Interested students should go to the Financial Aid & Veterans Affairs office to determine their eligibility in participating in Federal Direct Loan program offerings.
+Interested students should go to the Financial Aid & Veterans Affairs office for more information on Alternative/Private loan information.

 Scholarships for CPCC Programs

-- Canada or Paris - Boye French Immersion Scholarship provides a recipient with up to $800 for CPCC's French in Canada or Taste of Paris program.
+- France - Boye French Immersion Scholarship provides a recipient with up to $800 for CPCC's French in France program.
 Applicants must be currently enrolled in a CPCC French course.
-Applications due by Jan 31, 2014.
+Applications due by December 1, 2015.

-- Japan, British Isles and Greece & Italy - CPCC’s Global Learning Office will be offering, for the first time, three $1000 scholarships for participants on the 2014 Japan, British Isles or Greece & Italy programs.
-One scholarship will be given out to one participant on each program.
-Interested students should submit the application, personal essay and three recommendations to the Global Learning Office (Overcash 303, firstname.lastname@example.org) by Jan 31, 2014.
-Applications will be reviewed and top candidates will be contacted for interviews in early February.
+- Global Learning Scholarship - the Global Learning Office will be giving out two scholarships for use on any CPCC 2015 program.
+Interested students should submit the application, personal essay and three recommendations to the Global Learning Office (Overcash 303, firstname.lastname@example.org) by December 15, 2015.
+Applications will be reviewed and top candidates will be contacted for interviews in the final week of January.
 The criteria for selection are as follows: 1.
 Full time CPCC student, 2.
-Limited travel experience (priority will be given to applicants who have never traveled outside of the country before), 3.
-Demonstrated financial need.
+Ability to demonstrate in interview how this program will be helpful to them personally and professionally, 3.
+Demonstrated financial need

 CPCC's Global Learning Office will support your application to any of the below scholarships for which you are qualified.